Pinned, locked, pushed, and pulled traveling waves in structured environments: Methods

-\textit{Simulations of DSDT models}\\ Simulations were performed as follows.
+Simulations were performed as follows.
 Each generation, population densities were updated according to Eq.~(\ref{eq:dsdt}) with reflecting boundary conditions on both ends of the simulation box.
 The size of the simulation box contained at least~$100$ patches, and its position was periodically adjusted to ensure that the expansion front is centered.
 Prior to measuring the invasion velocities, we allowed the population to expand for at least~$10^4$ generations starting from a step-like initial condition.
 The velocities were then determined from a least-square linear regression of the position of the population front on time, during a period of at least another~$10^4$ generations.
+For stochastic simulations of DSDT models in Figs.~\ref{fig:fluctuations} and~\ref{fig:front_diffusion}, the front position was defined as the sum of the population densities in all patches normalized by the carrying capacity.

-To avoid numerical artifacts associated with uncontrolled machine precision in python, we imposed a cutoff in the density for stochastic simulations at $c=10^-8$ ; thus the any values of $c<10^-8$ were set to $0$.
+Because our main goal was to demonstrate that periodic front propagation arises due to velocity locking, we were careful to exclude other sources of oscillations.
+In particular, we considered~$f(c)$ without over-compensatory dynamics and limited the range of dispersal rate to~$[0,0.5]$.
+For higher values of~$m$, the migration matrix is no longer positive definite, which can trigger oscillations.
+As an example, consider the dynamics without growth for~$m=1$ with every even patch initially occupied and every odd patch initially empty.